ILLGrenoble/webx-relay/README.md

 To have a fully functional WebX stack, the easiest way is to run the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace) either with a standalone WebX Engine or a multiuser WebX Router.
 Please see the README in this project for more details.

-#### Setting up Intellij to build the WebX Demo Server with the WebX Relay
+### Setting up IntelliJ to build the WebX Demo Server with the WebX Relay

 Open the WebX Demo Server project and the use the <b>File > Project Structure</b> menu to import the WebX Relay module.